fwip/mtg_pronouns/reworded_cards.md

 Flying

 Whenever Isperia the Inscrutable deals combat damage to a player, name a card.
-They reveals their hand.
-If they reveals the named card, search your library for a creature card with flying, reveal it, put it into your hand, then shuffle your library.
+That player reveals their hand.
+If they reveal the named card, search your library for a creature card with flying, reveal it, put it into your hand, then shuffle your library.

 **3 / 6**